World capital of music from the imperial past

 The historic centre of Vienna is a world heritage site.
 Also the world capital of music, it offers both history and imperial splendour.

-The palaces and castles
+The palaces and castles in Vienna

 The exquisite Baroque castles of Schönbrunn and Belvedere, and the Imperial Hofburg Palace with their rooms and furnishigs they repesent a dive into the imperial past of the city.